-How to Scan In Your Photos for Your Cards with Lil Duck Duck
+How to Scan In Your Photos for Your Cards

 Scanning in your photos can seem like a daunting task, especially if you don’t consider yourself tech savvy.
 However, it is actually a fairly simple process, and with a couple of quick pointers, we will have you scanning in your photos in no time.

-Click HERE for a visual guide to use with the instructions below.
+Here is a visual guide to use with the instructions below.

-STEP 1 – putting your photos on the scanner
+STEP 1 – putting your photos on the scanner:

 This is the easiest step.
 Make sure the photo is flush on two corners of the glass.
 Most scanners have a small icon that looks like a page and is sometimes accompanied by an arrow.
 This is where the two flush corners should be.

-STEP 2 – setting up the software
+STEP 2 – setting up the software:

-STEP 3 – selecting only the photo
+STEP 3 – selecting only the photo:

 Most scanners will want to scan the entire glass bed of your scanner in unless you tell it differently.
 Look for a segmented line that you can drag and resize so that only the photo on the glass bed is selected.
 That way the scanner knows to only scan in the photo, and not all the extra empty glass.